Inklingo

 nounC1formal

-Use 'fianza' when referring to a pledge or assurance of good faith, often in legal or contractual situations, where one party vouches for another's commitment.
+Use 'fianza' to mean a pledge or assurance of good faith, often in a legal or contractual context, where someone's word or a deposit ensures a commitment will be met.

 Two hands firmly clasping a large, secure padlock, symbolizing a guarantee or assurance of good faith.